mengwa-udom2025/student-api/README.md

+ASSIGMENT 2:BASH SCRIPT FOR SERVER MANAGEMENT
+The different between backup schemes and explain how each is executed, including the advantages and disadvantages of each as follows
+A) Full Backup
+•	Backs up everything (entire project and database).
+•	Advantage: Easy to restore.
+•	Disadvantage: Takes up a lot of space and time.

+B) Incremental Backup
+•   Backs up only what changed since the last backup.
+•	Advantage: Saves space and time.
+•	Disadvantage: Restoration takes longer (requires the full and all incremental backups).

+C) Differential Backup
+•	Backs up all changes since the last full backup.
+•	Advantage: Faster restore than incremental.
+•	Disadvantage: Larger than incremental, smaller than full.

+Description of Scripts
+1. health_check.sh
+•	Purpose: Monitor system resources and API health.
+•	What it does:
+o	Checks CPU, memory, and disk usage. o	Ensures the Apache server is running. o	Verifies /students and /subjects API endpoints return HTTP 200. o	Logs status to /var/log/server_health.log. o	Logs warnings if any issues are found (e.g., high disk usage or API downtime).

+2. backup_api.sh
+•	Purpose: Create daily backups of the Laravel API and database.
+•	What it does:
+o	Archives the project directory into /home/ubuntu/backups/. o	Dumps the database (MySQL/PostgreSQL) into .sql format. o	Deletes backups older than 7 days to conserve space. o	Logs to /var/log/backup.log.

+3. update_server.sh
+•	Purpose: Automatically update the server and Laravel project.
+•	What it does:
+o	Updates Ubuntu packages.
+o	Pulls the latest code from GitHub. o	Restarts the Apache web server. o	Logs success or failure in /var/log/update.log.

+ASSIGMENT 1
 Student and Subject API
 This project is a RESTful API built with Laravel that provides a simple system for managing students and their associated subjects across four academic years: First Year, Second Year,